grafana/AWS_Workshop/README.md

 **(UNDER REVISION DO NOT USE YET)**
 ![Grafana Logo](logo.png)

-# Workshop: Harnessing the Power of AWS with Grafana
+# Workshop: Intro to Monitoring AWS Services with Grafana

 [Breakout 1: Getting Started with Grafana, AWS CloudWatch, and AWS X-Ray for Observing AWS Workloads](./lab_1/lab_1_instructions.md)